VOLTTRON/volttron/docs/source/deploying-volttron/single-machine.rst

 .. code-block:: console

-   vctl start listener platform_historian master_driver
+   vctl start --tag listener platform_historian master_driver

 The output should look similar to this: